Florahelan/SortingPerson/README.md

 # Sorting Person

+The idea behind this project is to sort the person details based on the given field and order.

+##Build and Running the Project

 The project uses maven as a distribution and package management system.

 To install and run the project please do the following steps